 Caring for your Balayage

+While balayage requires minimal upkeep, post-color care is still in order.
 Step into the endless possibilities of hair color with the in-salon professionals and expert-led hair color ranges by L'Oréal Professionnel.
-Find your nearest L'Oréal Professionnel salon to get a color consultation with My Hair iD and your color experts.
+Find your nearest L'Oréal Professionnel salon to get a color consultation with color experts.